Simone-DAngelo/mav_description/README.md

        $ roslaunch mav_description ndt2_with_arm.launch
-NB: remember to add the apriltag textures to gazebo: https://github.com/koide3/gazebo_apriltag.git I have modified the first one to be 10cmx10cm
+NB: remember to add the apriltag textures to gazebo: https://github.com/koide3/gazebo_apriltag.git I have modified the first one to be 10cmx10cm.
+Please find the modified models here: https://github.com/Simone-DAngelo/model_editor_models.git

 The NDT drone propeller configuration is reported as follows: